kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 *Attorney* means a person licensed by a state, the District of Columbia, or a territory of the United States to practice law or appear before the courts of that state or territory.

 *Complaint* means a document issued by an agency attorney alleging a violation of a provision of the Federal aviation statute listed in the first sentence of 49 U.S.C.
 46301(d)(2) or in 49 U.S.C.
 47531, or of the Federal hazardous materials transportation statute, 49 U.S.C.
-5121-5128, or a rule, regulation, or order issued under those statutes, that has been filed with the Hearing Docket after a hearing has been requested under §13.16(f)(3) or (g)(2)(ii) of this part.
+5121-5128, or a rule, regulation, or order issued under those statutes, that has been filed with the Hearing Docket after a hearing has been requested under [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.16   Civil Penalties: Administrative assessment against a person other than an individual acting as a pilot, flight engineer, mechanic, or repairman.
+Administrative assessment against all persons for hazardous materials violations.|§13.16]](f)(3) or (g)(2)(ii) of this part.

 *FAA decisionmaker* means the Administrator of the Federal Aviation Administration, acting in the capacity of the decisionmaker on appeal, or any person to whom the Administrator has delegated the Administrator's decisionmaking authority in a civil penalty action.
 As used in this subpart, the FAA decisionmaker is the official authorized to issue a final decision and order of the Administrator in a civil penalty action.